-- Base Instruction Funding - a) is provided on a per student basis for every full-time equivalent (FTE) student from Early Childhood Services (ECS) to Grade 9.
-For students in Grades 10 - 12, Base Instruction funding is provided based on Credit Enrolment Units (CEUs). - 2.
-Additional Funding for Differential Factors - a) is based on distribution formulas designed to address variable cost factors. - b) specific identified student populations include: - Early Childhood Services children with mild/moderate disabilities and those who are gifted and talented; - ii.
-Children/Students with severe disabilities/Delay; - iii.
-English as a Second Language/Francisation students; - iv.
-First Nations, Métis, and Inuit students;
+- 1. Base Instruction Funding - Is provided on a per student basis for every full-time equivalent (FTE) student from Early Childhood Services (ECS) to Grade 9.
+For students in Grades 10 - 12, Base Instruction funding is provided based on Credit Enrolment Units (CEUs). - Class Size funding is a component of Base Instruction and is provided for every student from Early Childhood Services (ECS) to Grade 3. - Additional Funding for Differential Factors - a) Is based on distribution formulas designed to address variable cost factors. - b) Specific identified student populations include: - Early Childhood Services children with mild/moderate disabilities, those with severe disabilities/delays and those who are gifted and talented; - English as a Second Language/Francisation children/students; ii.

-- The percentage of the student population of a school jurisdiction experiencing low Socio-Economic Status (SES). - a) Funding for students with severe disabilities is based on a funding profile for each school jurisdiction. - b) SES is calculated on the general student population of the school jurisdiction and an incidence rate relative to the school jurisdiction.
-It is derived from census data provided by Statistics Canada. - c) The allocation formulas are designed to address variable cost factors, such as: - small schools by necessity; - ii. geographical distance between school jurisdiction central office and schools; - iii. year to year enrolment fluctuations; - iv. administration costs for school jurisdictions with small enrolments; - v. increased costs for schools located in the north; - vi. cost differences among school jurisdictions for purchasing of local goods and services; - vii. variable cost of transporting students in rural, urban and metro school jurisdictions; - viii. support for Hutterite colony schools; - ix. support for francophone students to have equivalent access to programs. - 3.
-Targeted Funding for Provincial Initiatives - a) must be used for the purpose it was allocated, such as funding for Student Health Partnerships, Alberta Initiative for School Improvement and Small Class Size. - 4.
-Other Provincial Support - a) is provided in addition to the funding identified above and covers such areas as Regional Educational Consulting Services, Institutional Programs, The Learning Resources Credit Allocation, Regional Consortium, Debt Retirement and the Fort McMurray Allowance. - 5.
-Capital Funding - a) is provided for modernization of an existing school facility, or construction of a new school facility.
+- iii.
+First Nations, Métis, and Inuit children/students; - iv.
+The percentage of the student population of a school jurisdiction experiencing low Socio-Economic Status (SES). - c) SES is calculated on the general student population of the school jurisdiction and an incidence rate relative to the school jurisdiction.
+It is derived from census data provided by Statistics Canada. - d) The allocation formulas are designed to address variable cost factors, such as: - Small schools by necessity; - ii.
+Year to year enrolment fluctuations; - iii.
+Administration costs for school jurisdictions with small enrolments; - iv.
+Increased costs for schools located in the north; - v.
+Variable cost of transporting students in rural, urban and metro school jurisdictions; - vi.
+Support for Hutterite colony schools; - vii.
+Support for francophone students to have equivalent access to programs. - 3.
+Targeted Funding for Provincial Initiatives

+- Must be used for the purpose it was allocated, this includes funding for Regional Collaborative Services Delivery, and SuperNet Service. - 4.
+Other Provincial Support

+- Is provided in addition to the funding identified above and covers such areas as Regional Educational Consulting Services, Institutional Programs, Regional Consortium, Debt Retirement and the Fort McMurray Allowance. - 5.
+Capital Funding - Is provided for modernization of an existing school facility, or construction of a new school facility.
 This funding may only be used for the purpose it was intended.